Carla-de-Beer/amazon-bedrock-image-generator/README.md

 * `prompt`: text prompt to generate the image (required)
 * `negativeText`: text prompt to define what not to include in the image (optional)
 * `numberOfImages`: number of image variations to be generated (optional, defaults to 1)
+* `cfgScale`: specifies how strongly the generated image should adhere to the prompt; use a lower value to introduce more randomness in the generation (optional, defaults to 7.5)
 * `landscapeFormat`: true, for landscape format, false for portrait (optional, defaults to landscape format)

 The following POST request will provide the link to the pre-signed URL: